Jump to Recipe

 • I tried to make these simple to double the batch if you are wanting to make more to share with the people you love!
 I have made double the batch several times with great results!

 • All the chips!
 The key to the best chocolate chip cookies is extra chips, right?
 Add whatever you like!
-I always end up throwing extra in and so can you!
-I loved the chocolate chunks I found at the store to add some extra texture.
-Chips are great as well!
+I like to add more to the tops of the cookies fresh from the oven to get that melty chocolate look.

 Other Holiday Treats: